-What is pustular psoriasis?
+What is pustular

 Pustular psoriasis can happen in conjunction with other forms of psoriasis, such as plaque psoriasis.
 It can break out in single areas, such as the hands and feet, or all over your body.
 But it is rarely seen on the face.
 It usually begins with an area of skin becoming tender and red.
 Within a few hours, the telltale large blisters of noninfectious pus form.
 Eventually, these blisters turn brown and crusty.
 After they peel off, skin can appear shiny or scaly.

-How to diagnose pustular psoriasis?
+to diagnose pustular psoriasis?

 Pustular psoriasis is not a typical skin rash.
 Visit a doctor if you notice unusual skin changes or if you have a rash, blister, or open sore that does not improve or worsens.

 To diagnose pustular psoriasis, your doctor may perform a complete blood count to check for signs of abnormalities with your white blood cells and signs of elevated inflammation.
 Your blood work may show reduced lymphocytes, a type of white blood cell, if you have pustular psoriasis.
 Sometimes, doctors will remove and examine a sample of the pustule to diagnose the condition.
+Learn everything you need to know about psoriasis.

-Types of pustular psoriasis
+of pustular psoriasis

 Von Zumbusch pustular psoriasis